 As mentioned earlier, misdiagnosis is one of the most common types of medical malpractice that leads to a lawsuit.
 This occurs when a doctor either fails to properly diagnose an ailment or misdiagnoses an ailment, often leading to the prescribing of the wrong medication or a worsening of the original condition.

-Injuries related to childbirth are another common type of medical malpractice, and occur in situations in which a newborn child is injured or dies during childbirth due to the negligence of a doctor.
+Birth injuries are another common type of medical malpractice and occur in situations in which a newborn child is injured or dies during childbirth due to the negligence of a doctor.

 Medication mistakes, in which a doctor makes an error such as failing to recognize that two medications taken together can lead to serious complications, is another type of medical malpractice that leads to many lawsuits.

 Many TV shows focus on surgical errors to dramatize the type of malpractice that can result in serious injuries.
 This usually involves a surgeon making an error that causes damage to a vital organ, or a surgeon leaving an instrument inside a patient before suturing a cut.

 But not often talked about are wrong-site surgeries (WSS), a term that refers not only to doctors who operate on the wrong organ or on the wrong side of a patient’s body, but also doctors who perform the wrong procedure on the wrong patient.

 There are several subcategories of WSS according to an article from the National Center for Biotechnology:

 - • Incorrect side (for example, left eye rather than right), which can obviously only occur with paired structures such as kidneys, ovaries, or eyes

 - Correct side but incorrect location—occurs where there is more than one similar anatomical structure to choose from (for example, incorrect finger on the correct hand or incorrect eye muscle on correct eye)

 - Correct side and correct anatomical site but the incorrect operation (for example, resection of a muscle rather than recession).